MidstallSoftware/website/content/_index.md

 - Packaging, CI/CD, & Reproducible Builds
 - Docs & Developer Experience Optimization

+## Why Midstall Software?

+### 1. SDKs That “Just Work”

+Using Nix-powered reproducible builds, we eliminate environment inconsistencies—no more “but it built fine on my machine” chaos.

+### 2. Safe, Predictable Releases

+Nix ensures sandboxed builds, atomic changes, and effortless rollbacks—your SDK won’t break your clients’ workflows.

+### 3. Cross-Platform by Design

+With deep roots in LLVM and nixpkgs, we build SDKs that integrate seamlessly across embedded systems, cloud, and developer stacks.

+### 4. Developer-First Experience

+We eliminate documentation debt by delivering accurate guides, real-world samples, and intuitive APIs that developers actually enjoy using.

+*“Outdated or missing docs” are a leading cause of integration delays.*

 ## Our Mission

 Our mission is to spread open source and create a diverse open source ecosystem.